Catherine Moez, PhD

 I've recently started working with maps data in R. For local authority lists and election results (currently covering England and Wales local elections from 2021 to May 2025), see my Github folder UK Local Authority Districts.
 The list may be helpful if you are using the ONS shapefiles for local authority districts.

-For those working with the Irish language/Irish Gaelic, I have posted a wordlist of over 20,000 words to facilitate using and/or detecting Irish text in your documents.
-The list and descriptions are on my Github at Irish Language Resources.
-There is an English translation of each word as well, and corpus counts from the past 20 years of the Irish Dáil.
+I have created a wordlist of over 20,000 Irish words to facilitate detecting and isolating Irish text in your documents.
+This may be helpful for political speeches that switch between English and Irish.
+See the full list and methods details at Irish Language Resources.
+The list includes English translations and a corpus count from the past 20 years of the Irish Dáil.

 See more text analysis resources (e.g., translations of existing lexicons) at my Github.